Exploring Grand Canyon National Park

 Horseshoe Bend

-For your trip to the United States, and if you’re particularly keen to discover the American National Parks, I recommend you read the articles on Yellowstone and Grand Teton National Parks, which Sylvain and Mélanie say are well worth a visit!
+For your trip to the United States, and if you’re particularly keen to discover the American national parks, I recommend you read the articles on Yellowstone and Grand Teton National Parks, which Sylvain and Mélanie say are well worth a visit!

 Written by Laura CALLES